Industry 5.0 | Virtual Factory and Industrial Metaverse

 Sustainable

 For the industry to respect planetary boundaries, it needs to be sustainable.
-It needs to develop circular processes that re-use, re-purpose and recycle natural resources, and reduce waste and environmental impact.
-Sustainability means reducing energy consumption and greenhouse emissions, to avoid depletion and degradation of natural resources.
-Technologies like AI and additive manufacturing can play a large role here, by optimizing energy efficiency and consumption, resource efficiency, and minimizing waste.
+It needs to develop circular processes that reuse, re-purpose and recycle natural resources and reduce waste and environmental impact.
+Sustainability means reducing energy consumption and greenhouse emissions to avoid depletion and degradation of natural resources.
+Technologies like AI and additive manufacturing can play a large role here by optimizing energy efficiency and consumption, resource efficiency, and minimizing waste.

 The idea is to combine competitiveness and sustainability, allowing the industry to realize its potential as one of the pillars of transformation.
-The industry has to pursue new game-changing solutions, put them into practice and understand the implications of reworking its business models.
+The industry has to pursue new game-changing solutions, put them into practice, and understand the implications of reworking its business models.

 Resilient

-Industry 5.0´s vision becomes reality thanks to our state-of-the-art technology solutions and products, to lay the foundation for this modern industrial revolution.
+Industry 5.0´s vision becomes reality thanks to our state-of-the-art technology solutions and products to lay the foundation for this modern industrial revolution.